Pabiak/KolosReminder/README.md

 <img src="images/addreminder.png">

-!reminders -> Display reminders
+!reminders -> Display reminders.

 <img src="images/reminders.png">

 !deletereminder [id] -> this one will delete reminder with provided id from your database

 Additionally bot can manage roles.
-It's very simple, just type the role name on the channel specified in the bot.properties
+It's very simple, just type the role name on the channel specified in the bot.properties.

 <img src="images/roles.png">